 – Products containing microbeads

-The list of banned products will form a Schedule in the Solid and Hazardous Waste Bill that is aimed to be ready for submission during 2021.
+The list of banned products will form a Schedule in the Solid and Hazardous Waste Bill that will be submitted during 2022.

 Do your part, refuse single use plastics.